-This zone introduces the historical backgrounds of three founding Colleges and the establishment of CUHK, including:
+This zone introduces the historical background of three founding Colleges and the road to the establishment of CUHK, including:

-New Asia College started out as the Asia Evening College of Arts and Commerce, founded in 1949 by the eminent scholars Mr Ch'ien Mu, Mr Tang Chun-i and Mr Tchang Pi-kai, etc. Their mission was to preserve traditional Chinese culture and to balance it with western learning so that students might have a thorough knowledge of their cultural heritage and be prepared to cope with the modern world.
-The early days of the College were tough but the high mission and educational vigour of the New Asia pioneers gradually drew attention from many quarters.
-It soon received financial support from various channels, such as the Yale-in-China Association.
+New Asia College started out as the Asia Evening College of Arts and Commerce, founded in 1949 by the eminent scholars Dr Ch'ien Mu, Mr Tang Chun-i and Mr Tchang Pi-kai among others.
+Their mission was to carry on their educational ideals of promoting Chinese humanism and facilitating cultural exchange between East and West.
+The early days of the College were tough but the mission and educational vigour of the New Asia pioneers gradually drew attention from many quarters.
+It soon received financial support from various channels, the most prominent one being the Yale-in-China Association.
 It also received funding from the Asia Foundation and the Harvard-Yenching Institute.
-Such gifts gave the College a solid foundation that greatly encouraged its growth.
+Such sponsors gave the College a solid foundation that spurred its growth.

 New Asia College at Kweilin Street (1950)

 The first New Asia College graduation ceremony (1952)

 Faculty members at the General Assembly of Members, New Asia College (1957)